eqeq109/Unreal-Engine-4.26-Private-Version/README.md

 =============
 Changes

-- Json Deserialize To Struct First letter to UpperCase
+- When serialize struct to json, change first letter lowercase to uppercase

 Unreal Engine